 1 med. onion

-1 tsp. dried thyme or 3 sprigs fresh
+1 tsp. dried thyme or 3 sprigs fresh1 bay leaf

-1 sprig fresh rosemary or 1/2 tsp. dried
+1 sprig fresh rosemary or 1/2 tsp. driedcorn starch or flour

 Put potatoes in a small pot, cover with water and cook through.
 Drain water and add peas to potatoes.
 If cooking chicken for this recipe, season with salt and pepper and sear in skillet with evoo over med hi heat until browned lightly on each side.
 Remove chicken, cover with foil and finish cooking in 400 degree oven.
 Add water to chicken skillet (about 2 cups) and use wooden spoon to deglaze.
 Set broth aside.
 If using leftover chicken, place in a small pot with about 1 tblsp. evoo, salt and pepper, and 2 cups water.
 Bring to a simmer.
 Meanwhile, sautee all veggies in 2 tblsp. evoo with herbs and bay leaf, salt and pepper until veggies begin to get tender.
 Sprinkle 1 tblsp. flour over veggies and cook about a min.
 Add chicken (with its broth) to pot with veggies and simmer until thick and bubbly.
 If using fresh chicken, shred or chop before adding to pot.
 Poor entire chicken/veggie mixture into greased deep pie plate or casserole.
 Top with buscuit crust. (recipe follows) Bake at 450 until golden brown.
 Let Stand 5 min. before serving.